 banner) has been strongly inspired by the Nicholas Ruggeri's cookies-enabler.

 When I decided to build my website (I thought it was a good idea to get to know myself and my work known on the web), I was looking for something easy to manage and update.
 Something that was modern and that could help me to publish in a rapid way all my papers and new infos about my research and career.
-While considering websites of my colleagues abroad, (e.g., Alexander W. Winkler, James Alan Preiss), I discovered static site generators, in particular jemdoc and Jekyll .
+While considering websites of my colleagues abroad, (e.g., Alexander W. Winkler, James Alan Preiss), I found out static site generators, in particular jemdoc and Jekyll .

 I realized the benefits of a static site:

 Looking around websites using such technologies, I saw Alexander W. Winkler's site and I really enjoyed his style.
 Therefore, I contacted Alexander expressing my appreciation and asked him to use its earlier style for my website using Jekyll.

 Jekyll is a simple, extendable, static site generator.
 You give it text written in your favorite markup language (e.g., TeX or Markdown) and it churns through layouts

 to createa static website.
 Throughout that process you can tweak how you want the site URLs to look, what data gets displayed in the layout, and more.